-Businesses that ship and store products often need pallets.
+Businesses that ship and store products often need pallets and can find themselves weighing the pros and cons of new versus used pallets.
 However, the cost of purchasing new pallets can quickly add up.
 It is more cost-effective and sustainable to purchase used pallets.
 Many companies are throwing them out anyway, so they sell for significantly cheaper prices.
 Still, it is important to pay attention to the quality of the used pallets you buy.
 Here is what you need to know when buying used pallets.

 Check the pallets you buy for mold, structural damage, stains, dirt, or discolorations.
 It is even more important to do so if you are in the food business.
 Stains could be from chemicals that can contaminate food products.
 Mold and structural damage can be dangerous when the pallets are lifted by a forklift, as they weaken the wood.
 While there are ways to fix these issues, it’s best to avoid purchasing used pallets with those conditions.